manekinekko/hexa/README.md

 Once your project is setup and configured, you will see a newly created file called `hexa.json`.
 This file contains the configuration for your project `Foo`.

+Whenever your project Foo is ready to be deployed to Azure, you can use the `hexa deploy` inside the `./foo` folder and let Hexa takes care of the deploy process.

+### Examples

+- `$ hexa init --just=hosting,functions`: Hexa setup and configure just the requested services.
+Current supported services are `hosting`, `functions` and `database`.
+Please note that a Resource Group and a Storage Accout will automatically be setup as these are required by the other services.

-> Note: Hexa also creates a `.env` file which contains the connection token for your storage account.
+- `$ hexa init --token`: Hexa will also create a `.env` file which contains the Connectio String token for your storage account.
 Hexa does not use this token!
 It is meant for you to use.
-You can delete this file if you are not using it.

-Whenever your project Foo is ready to be deployed to Azure, you can use the `hexa deploy` inside the `./foo` folder and let Hexa takes care of the deploy process.
+- `$ hexa init --token --sas`: Hexa will generate a SAS token for your storage account (instead of a Connection String).

+- `$ hexa init --manual`: Hexa will enter a Manual Mode and will ask you to make a choice for each step.

+- `$ hexa init --yolo`: Hexa will enter an Auto Mode and will setup all supported services (except if you use the `--just` flag) without asking you any question.

 Enjoy!